 The Bullmassador is a cross between a Labrador Retriever and a Bull Mastiff.
 These large dogs can weigh up to 140 pounds and are typically tall too.
 So, you’ll need a large house to accommodate one of these pups.

-That said, despite their size, these dogs don’t require a huge amount of exercise, being content with one long walk every day.
+Despite their size, these dogs do not require a huge amount of exercise, being content with one long walk every day.
 The Bullmassador loves to be around his human family.
 These dogs are loyal companions who make very efficient watchdogs.
-They are quite trainable, but may not be the best choice for a first-time dog owner, largely due to their size.
+They are quite trainable but may not be the best choice for a first-time dog owner, largely due to their generous size.

 The Bullmassador can live to be 12 years old.
 They are generally healthy, although the breed can be prone to joint problems, mast cell tumors, and lymphoma.